 Make Wise Food Choices

-It is very easy to resort to an unhealthy diet on vacation, which can cause you to feel tired, sick, and depressed.
+It is easy to resort to an unhealthy diet on vacation.
 Try to maintain good eating habits, allowing some opportunities to splurge.
 Here are some ways to keep you eating right:

 - Know in advance about the safety of food and water

 - Know about food handling at your destination

 - Try to eat smaller meals throughout the day

 - Eat healthy snacks to curb hunger and cravings

 Pack healthy snacks and keep them handy.
 They are also useful if there is a long wait to be seated at a restaurant.

 If you travel with a chronic disease, make sure you know what you need so you do not have any health-related setbacks.

 - Diabetes—Taking care of your diabetes when you are away from home